 - Friends that use substances

-- Starting to use drugs at a young age
+- Starting to use drugs or alcohol at a young age

 Do I have a drug abuse problem?